LyonsLab/StarBLAST/index.rst

 |Tut_5|_

--  Choose a title for your script; Select “Raw Text” and copy and paste text from either the Master (if creating the Master virtual machine) or Worker (if creating the Worker virtual machine) deployment scripts linked above.
+-  Title the script according to Master or Worker; Select “Raw Text” and copy and paste text from either the Master (if creating the Master virtual machine) or Worker (if creating the Worker virtual machine) deployment scripts linked above.
 Select “Save and Add Script”.

 .. note::
    This step is required to be done **once** for both the Master and Worker virtual machines.
 The deployment scripts are stored in user's advanced settings and will be available readily for future use.